OCamlPro/superbol-studio-oss/sphinx/lsp.rst

 The :file:`superbol.toml` at the root of a project is a `TOML`_ file with a :code:`[cobol]` secton that defines the following configuration fields for the project:

 * :code:`dialect`: Sets the dialect for your project.
-Possible values are (matched case-insensitively):
+Case insensitive.
+Possible values are:

   * :code:`"default"` (default if not provided)
   * :code:`"gnucobol"`